LPMatrix/Python-Note/README.md

 * From foundations to expert, learn about every major Python topic, working with Python 3.
 * Master Object-Oriented Programming and structure your Python programs like a professional.
 * Understand how databases work and how to take advantage of their features.
-* Interact with REST APIs using Python and build a currency converter!
+* Interact with REST APIs using Python and build a blog!
-* Create secure and reliable REST APIs which include authentication, logging, caching, and more
+* Create secure and reliable REST API which include authentication, CRUD (Create, Read, Update and Delete)

 | Part      | Tasks |
 | ----------- | ----------- |